reqT/reqT/README.md

 Directory structure of this repo
 --------------------------------
 When you clone this repo you get these files in directory `reqT/`:
-* `reqT.jar` a pre-packaged jar file ready to run as described above
 * `src/main/scala/`  a directory for the reqT source code modules:
     * `metamodel.scala` entity, attribute, relationship and structure elements
     * `model.scala`  a graph-like collection for storing requirements in fast hashmaps